charles-akintunde/generic-website-code-base/README.md

 ---

-This guide should help you run the application smoothly.
+This guide should help new users set up and run your application smoothly.